marzocchi/iterm-notify/README.md

 ---

-Currently, only Zsh if fully supported out of the box, but iterm-notify _should_ work in Bash, and possibly more shells, as long as, after sourcing `init.sh`, two aptly-named shell functions are set to execute before and after every command, with something equivalent to Zsh's precmd/preexec hooks:
+Currently, only Zsh if fully supported out of the box, but iterm-notify _should_ work in Bash, and possibly more shells, as long as after sourcing `init.sh` two aptly-named shell functions are set to execute before and after every command, with something equivalent to Zsh's precmd/preexec hooks:

 - `iterm-notify-before-command COMMAND_LINE` must be called before executing every command, passing whatever the user